abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

 ### Challenges or opportunities for extension
  - configuration - orchestration with multiple micro services - solution can use docker compose or AKS
  - availability - can be extended and uploaded to cloud services like AWS or Azure or GCP
- - also can leverage native cloud services like Azure Service bus instead of Rabbit Mq, Azure Sql Server, Azure Functions
- - e.g when the product is marked inactive we can add the product id to the queue (azure service bus) and an azure function can pickit up and handle inactive product
+ - also can leverage native cloud services like Azure Service bus instead of Rabbit Mq, Azure Sql Server, Azure Functions e.g when the product is marked inactive we can add the product id to the queue (azure service bus) and an azure function can pick it up and handle inactive product
+ - login can be enhanced with some well known auth provider, auth0 or Azure Active Directory etc.
+ - client app can also be hosted as docker service

 ### docker commands